kimnivore/kimnivore/README.md

 # Hi, I'm Kim 🤓

-I'm a Full Stack Software Engineer with a background in project management, business development and banking compliance.
+Full Stack Web Developer with a background in project management, business development and banking compliance.

 - 💗  I am passionate about writing clean, readable and reusable code.
 - ⭐  I am enthusiastic about taking on new challenges and consider myself a lifetime learner.